geekygirldawn/oscon_2015/README.md

 --------------

-If you are gathing data from open source communities, your best friend is the [MetricsGrimoire](https://github.com/MetricsGrimoire) suite of tools.
+If you are gathing data from open source communities, your best friend is the [MetricsGrimoire](https://github.com/MetricsGrimoire) suite of tools, especially [mlstats](https://github.com/MetricsGrimoire/MailingListStats) for mailing lists and [CVSAnaly](https://github.com/MetricsGrimoire/CVSAnalY) for code repos.

 **Step 1: Get your mailing list data into a database using mlstats.**